salama/object-machine/design/language.md

 Our aim is to define a set of objects, including a set of instructions, that can implement an object oriented language as defined above.

-Defining the objects as pure data structures is somewhat hard to understand, we will define them in an object oriented language and then define a method to externalize them in a language independent manner.
-The language of choice is ruby, but it should be noted that parsing ruby is not part of the object machine functionality.
+As defining the objects as pure data structures is somewhat hard to understand, we will define them in an object oriented language and then define a method to externalize them in a language independent manner.
+The language of choice is ruby, but it should be noted that parsing ruby is not part of the object machine functionality, and that this does not restrict the machine to ruby.

 #### Instruction Set

-The set of Instructions and their meaning defines what the machine will actually do.
+The set of Instructions and their meaning defines how the machine will actually work.
 The instruction set is what would be assembler for a cpu.
 But since we are not building a physical machine there is no need to define a concise binary encoding either.
 We will see in the implementation section how to transform object machine instructions to cpu executable instructions.